danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 At the time of writing, modules are supported by [92.66% of users globally](https://caniuse.com/es6-module), async functions are at [94.11%](https://caniuse.com/async-functions), classes are at [95.51%](https://caniuse.com/es6-class), and so on.
 If [GitHub](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/supported-browsers), [YouTube](https://support.google.com/youtube/answer/175292?hl=en), [Discord](https://twitter.com/discord/status/944929631966285824), [Spotify](https://support.spotify.com/us/article/webplayer/), and  [Slack](https://slack.com/intl/en-gb/help/articles/115002037526-Minimum-requirements-for-using-Slack) don't support IE11, then you probably don't need to for your side project either.

 Not all popular syntax is on a standards track that browsers will implement though.
-[JSX](https://reactjs.org/docs/introducing-jsx.html) is a syntax extension for React (but now used by plenty of other frameworks) for writing declarative element expressions inside JavaScript files.
+[JSX](https://reactjs.org/docs/introducing-jsx.html) is a syntax extension for React (but now used by plenty of other frameworks) for writing declarative element expressions in JavaScript.

 Unless you are living in an alternate timeline where [E4X wasn't deprecated long ago](https://en.wikipedia.org/wiki/ECMAScript_for_XML), your browser considers the following code to have syntax errors.